gc3-uzh-ch/gridka-school/tutorial/keystone.rst

     root@auth-node:~# export OS_SERVICE_TOKEN=ADMIN
     root@auth-node:~# export OS_SERVICE_ENDPOINT=http://auth-node.example.org:35357/v2.0

 Creation of the admin user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to work with keystone we have to create an admin user and
 a few basic projects and roles.

-**TO-DO** Delete info regarding the projects if not used any more
-in the commands.

 Please note that we will sometimes use the word ``tenant`` instead of
 ``project``, since the latter is actually the new name of the former,